DanielPickens/BlackJack---Python-version/README.md

 BlackJack

-You can start BlackJack with these steps.
+You can start BlackJackpy with these steps.

 Simple and efficient.